Skip to content

 Geometry modeling in concept design

-Today, the design of new aircraft models is more than ever a cost- and time-intensive process due to the high requirements.
-Starting from a mission profile (payload, range, fuel consumption, etc.), the design process passes through the conceptual, preliminary and detailed design phases.
+Today, the development of new aircraft models is more cost- and time-intensive than ever due to high requirements.
+Starting from a mission profile — including payload, range, and fuel consumption — the design process passes through conceptual, preliminary, and detailed design phases.

-To implement this project, Airbus Defence and Space participated in the joint project AeroStruct, which is coordinated by the German Aerospace Center (DLR).
-In this context, RISC Software GmbH was commissioned to design a software system that combines the existing analysis programs of Airbus Defence and Space in order to achieve synchronous progress of the individual disciplines.
+To implement this integrated approach, Airbus Defence and Space joined the AeroStruct project, coordinated by the German Aerospace Center (DLR).
+Within this framework, RISC Software GmbH was commissioned to design a software system that combines Airbus’s existing analysis programs.
+This ensures synchronous progress across all disciplines.

-• Selection of an existing standardized description language for aircraft geometries
+• Selection of a standardized description language for aircraft geometries

 • Definition of a parametric geometry model for aircraft based on the description language

-• Development of a tool for geometry generation from the description language
+• Development of a tool to generate geometries from the description language

-• Geometry generation for internal wing structures (ribs and spars)
+• Geometry generation for internal wing structures such as ribs and spars

-• Intersection of the wing geometry with the geometry of the internal structures
+• Intersection of the wing geometry with internal structures

 • Development of a GUI application to manipulate the parametric geometry model

-• Development and integration of a data format of the aircraft geometry model, including discipline-specific data based on HDF5
+• Development and integration of a data format for the geometry model, including discipline-specific data based on HDF5

 • Definition of design variables and mapping to parameters of the geometry model